ajan91/PyBer_Analysis/README.md

 Code and Image
 ![](Resources/Photo5_1.png)

+**Deliverable 3: A written report for the PyBer analysis**

+The following requirements for Deliberable 2 are as follows:

+    Overview of the analysis: Explain the purpose of the new analysis.
+    Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+    Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

 **Deliverable 3 Requirements**

 1. Overview of the analysis: Explain the purpose of the new analysis.

 *please see introduction for the overview of the analysis for this deliberable requirement.*

 2. Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.

 3. Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.